It had been raining for two

 "So what do we do?"

 "We go on searching for Althea just as if

 the well didn't exist.
 We assume she's vanished for purely mundane reasons.

 But, at night we need to stay close to this well.
 Also I'll need you to

 help me round up some clothing made entirely from cotton.
 No synthetic

 "Why do you need that stuff?"

-"Because inorganic material won't travel through the gate.
+"Because inorganic material won't travel

 and if the transferal beam does appear, I'm going after your daughter."